veracity-engineering/SolutionPackage/docfx_project/articles/DNVGL.Veracity.Services.Api/DNVGL.Veracity.Services.Api.My.md

-# DNVGL.Veracity.Services.Api.My
+# Veracity - My Services API v3 - My Client
-Provides a client to resources available under the 'My' view point of API v3.
+The `DNVGL.Veracity.Services.Api.My` package provides a client to resources available under the 'My' view point of API v3.

 This view point is appropriate if you intend to use Veracity as an identity provider for your application.